 No visit to the Garden Route would be complete without a visit to the magnificent Tsitsikamma National Park.
 Tsitsikamma is a marine and forest park, stretching for some 80 km, from a lagoon at Nature's Valley to the mouth of the Groot River.
-The lush forest and the sheer cliffs provide an ideal setting for a short walk in the forests to the suspension bridge that spans the mouth of Storm's River.
+The lush forest and the sheer cliffs provide an ideal setting for a short walk in the forests to the suspension bridge that spans the mouth of Storm's River, and you have the option to join a canopy tour, during which you can 'fly' through the forest on a zipwire.
 The rugged coastline with crashing waves and the forest covered cliffs are simply spellbinding.
 While you are here, you must definitely sample the excellent local seafood available in the area!
 You will leave the Garden Route promising yourself you will someday come back!